Knowing how to tell your story can be a key differentiator for your business, career, or life.

 This incredible interview about the power of storytelling comes from a former FOX News Channel Correspondent, a father of four, a jellyfish eater, and public relations rockstar.

-He was a TV news journalist for 25 years, won 3 Emmys and has reported live from Iraq and Afghanistan!
+He was a TV news journalist for 25 years, won 3 Emmys, and has reported live from Iraq and Afghanistan!

 Please welcome to Everyday Power, the founder of Jeff’s Journeys, Jeff Goldblatt!

-Jeff Moore: Hey Jeff, thank you so much for taking the time to meet with us.
+Hey Jeff, thank you so much for taking the time to meet with us.

-We’re here to learn about your journey.
+We’re here to learn about your journey and how to tell our stories.

 Could you tell us more about who you are and how you arrived at where you are today?

-Jeff Goldblatt: I spent 25 years in the TV news business on-air.
+I spent 25 years in the TV news business on-air.

-Nine of those years, I was based in Chicago as a correspondent for Fox News.
+For nine of those years, I was based in Chicago as a correspondent for Fox News.

-I covered 9-11, the war in Afghanistan and even did the first national network interview with Barack Obama.
+I covered 9-11, the war in Afghanistan, and even did the first national network interview with Barack Obama.

 This was when he announced that he was running for U-S Senate in Illinois before he even ran and became our President.